All courses are three credits unless noted.

 CPT 503 Adult Psychopathology

 Students will understand the major diagnostic categories of psychopathology affecting young adults, adults and older individuals.
 Case studies will be used to illustrate disorders such as depression, anxiety, obsessive compulsive disorders, bipolar disorder, adjustment disorders and personality disorders.
 Consideration will be given to cultural and social factors in the areas of diagnosis and therapeutic intervention.
 Psychopharmacology and the use of the DSM IV will be discussed.
 Prerequisite: Undergraduate or graduate course in Personality.

 CPT 504 Ethical, Legal and Professional Issues in Counseling

-This course is designed as an orientation to the counseling profession, including a history of professional counseling; the social, economic, philosophical, and economic bases of the profession: the major legal and ethical issues facing counseling; and current and future trends such as the use of technology in counseling, licensure reciprocity, training standards, etc.
+This course, designed as an orientation to the counseling profession, includes a history of professional counseling; social, economic, philosophical, and economic bases of the profession: major legal and ethical issues facing counseling; and current and future trends such as the use of technology in counseling, licensure reciprocity, training standards, etc.